nicotsou/nicotsou.com/content/blog/the-art-of-prompt-engineering/index.md

 ## Tone of Voice

 In the article [The Four Dimensions of Tone of Voice](https://www.nngroup.com/articles/tone-of-voice-dimensions/), Kate Moran explores how a product's tone of voice reflects an organization's attitude toward its message.
 She identifies four primary dimensions to analyze tone: formality (formal vs. casual), humor (serious vs. funny), respectfulness (respectful vs. irreverent), and enthusiasm (matter-of-fact vs. enthusiastic).
-Moran emphasizes that each piece of content can be positioned along these spectrums, influencing how users perce
+Moran emphasizes that each piece of content can be positioned along these spectrums, influencing how users perceive and engage with the content.

 ![Diagram: Dimensions of tone of voice are not binary but exist on a spectrum.](images/tone-of-voice-sliders.png) _Dimensions of tone of voice are not binary but exist on a spectrum._